althonos/pronto/docs/source/index.rst

 Installation:
 -------------

-Run ``pip install pronto`` in a shell to download pronto latest release and all its dependencies from PyPi, or have a look at the :doc:`Installation page <install>` to find other ways to install pronto.
+Run ``pip install pronto`` in a shell to download the latest release and all its dependencies from PyPi, or have a look at the :doc:`Installation page <install>` to find other ways to install pronto.

 Contents: